"A slap in the face” - Mercury's Satou Sabally quietly slams proposed CBA offer amid WNBA expansion

 Ad

-Sabally's comments indicate that the union isn't happy with the league's proposed terms for the CBA.
-Because WNBA players have previously stated that they will opt out of the current CBA ahead of its 2027 expiration, a lockout could occur in 2026 if the union doesn't come to terms with the WNBA.
+Satou Sabally's comments indicate the union isn’t happy with the league’s proposed CBA terms.
+Because WNBA players have previously stated they will opt out of the current CBA before its 2027 expiration, a lockout could occur in 2026 if the union and league don’t reach an agreement.

-The Mercury forward also discussed the speculations of the league's expansion.
-Though Sabally saw the merits of this proposal, she stated that she would rather have the WNBA focus on the players who are currently signed to their respective teams.
+The Mercury forward also addressed speculation about league expansion.
+Though Sabally acknowledged the merits of this proposal, she said she would rather see the WNBA focus on players currently signed to their teams.

 Ad